greenelab/meta-review/content/response-to-reviewers.md

 > `requesting modifications as depicted in 7.` the number 7 seems to refer to a citation (at least that's the hover view) but should maybe be in square brackets, i.e. [7]?

-We have clarified that this reference is a citation and now state:
+We have clarified that this reference is a citation by adding square brackets.

-`GitHub's review interface allows anyone to comment on the changes, globally or at specific lines, asking questions or requesting modifications, as described by Johnny Israeli [ref].`

 See [GH117](https://github.com/greenelab/meta-review/issues/117) and [GH152](https://github.com/greenelab/meta-review/pull/152) for the discussion and edits.

 > `We use GitHub issues for organization`.